 An even better option is the online banks that charge much lower fees.
 Actually, some don’t even charge exchange fees!
 Since I joined Revolut I was able to hold dozens of different currencies on a virtual wallet.
-It’s then easy to withdraw or exchange currency inside the app and make payments anywhere in the world.
+It’s easy to withdraw or exchange currency inside the app and make payments anywhere in the world.
+For free.

 6Smile at strangers.

 This one might sound a tad ridiculous, but if you think about it how many times do we get stressed or annoyed when communicating with strangers abroad?
 Because the WiFi does not work, when you’re being ripped off on the haggling or because you simply can’t find the hotel.

 The first step to getting over a stressful situation is simply to smile.
 As much far apart you might be culture-wise, a smile is a smile.
 It will make YOU feel more relaxed and tranquil and will

 open an instant line of communication, creating empathy and a human connection.

 7Use offline maps.

 Navigate and finding your way is a key thing when traveling but it’s also one of the activities that use more mobile data of your phone or tablet.